-You can teach your teen these ways to say no if your teen is offered drugs.
+You can teach your teen these ways to respond if someone offers them drugs or alcohol.

-- Look the person in the eye and say, "No thanks."
-Sometimes that is all you need to do.
+- Look the person in the eye and say "No, thanks."
+Sometimes that's all you need to do.
 Say it as many times as you need to.
-Also ask the person not to ask you again: "I'm cool with my decision, so don't bother me again."
+Also tell the person not to ask you again: "I'm cool with my decision, so don't bother me again."

-- Say why you don't want to use drugs.
-Here are some examples: "I don't like how I act when I'm on drugs," "I like to know what I'm doing," "If my parents find out, they'll take my car away," or "I have to practice with my band tomorrow."
+- Say why you don't want to use drugs or alcohol.
+Here are some examples: "I don't like how I act when I drink or use drugs," "I like to know what I'm doing," "If my parents find out, they'll take my car away," or "I have to practice with my band tomorrow."

 - Walk out.
-It's okay to leave a party or group where others are using drugs.
+It's okay to leave a party or group where others are drinking or using drugs.

 - Offer another idea.
-"I'd rather play video games" or "Let's listen to some music."
-By doing this, you might also prevent your friend from using drugs.
+For example, say "I'd rather play video games" or "Let's listen to some music."
+By doing this, you might also prevent your friend from drinking or using drugs.

 - Ask for respect.
-Make it clear that you don't want to use drugs and that continuing to ask you is showing no respect for your opinions.
-"I don't give you a hard time, so why are you giving me a hard time?"
+Make it clear that you don't want to drink or use drugs and that continuing to ask you is showing no respect for your opinions: "I don't give you a hard time.
+So why are you giving me a hard time?"

 - Think ahead.
-If you think you might go someplace where people are using drugs, don't go.
-But if you do go, think in advance about what you will do if someone offers you drugs.
+If you think you might go someplace where people are drinking or using drugs, don't go.
+But if you do go, think in advance about what you will do if someone offers you drugs or alcohol.